skylineos/clsp-player/DEVELOPERS.md

 ## Publishing

+NOTE - Use `npm` to publish, NOT `yarn`
 NOTE - YOU CANNOT PUBLISH A BUILD VERSION / TAG!
-Only publish pre-releases and releases!
+NOTE - Only publish pre-releases and releases!

 1. It is best to do this immediately after cutting a release tag
 1. Confirm that any webpack dev servers used for development are shut down
     1. `ps aux | grep yarn`
 1. Checkout the version tag you want to publish
-    1. `git checkout v0.22.1-2`
+    1. e.g. `git checkout v0.22.1-2`
-    1. `git checkout v0.22.3`
 1. You MUST be on an unmodified checkout of the `git` tag you intend to publish.  i.e, `git status` should show:
     1. You have a tag checked out
     1. There are no changes staged for commit